codee-com/open-catalog/Checks/PWR008/README.md

 end program example
 ```

-By enforcing the explicit declaration of the intent of the parameters of the
+By enforcing the explicit declaration of the intent of the arguments of the
 function, the source code looks as follows:

 ```fortran